 Drawing on standards such as IEST-RP-CC003, USP 797, and Annex 1, this chapter offers a comprehensive approach to documenting gowning procedures that are both compliant and operationally efficient.

-By the end of this chapter, readers will understand how to:
+By the end of Chapter 2, readers will understand how to:

 “The specific methods and intentional order of operations for donning cleanroom garments controls the particulate integrity of the environment.”